 After the choice for data publication, the choice for a data archive follows.
 Whereas research projects often have a short lead time, data archives focus on continuity and long-term availability and reusability.
 Data archives play an undeniable role in facilitating a FAIR data infrastructure.

 Which data archive can you recommend to researchers?
 Sometimes this is already prescribed by a funder, publisher or other external party.
-But if a researcher has to make the choice for him- or herself, you can, for example, follow the recommendations by OpenAIRE (n.d.) or from ERC (2019).
+But if a researcher has to make the choice for him- or herself, you can, for example, follow the recommendations by OpenAIRE (n.d.) or from ERC (2019), or by viewing possible repositories on re3data according to domain and level of access/licensing.

 1. Choose a discipline-specific and trusted data archive with a quality seal